APatel2001/Tip-Calc/README.md

 The following **additional** features are implemented:

-- [x] Created a seperate page for settings
-- [x] Added Functionality to change the tip percentages displayed in the UISegmentedControl
-- [x] Added a button that can switch between dark mode and light mode for the entire app
+- [x] Created a seperate page for settings with functionality to change the tip percentages displayed in the UISegmentedControl and a button to switch between light mode and dark mode for the entire app
 - [x] Added functionality to split the tip for groups
 - [x] Changed the accent colors in the app to be orange and added a calculate button
 - [x] Changed the keyboard for entering bill amounts to be the decimal pad and changed the keyboard for entering tip amounts to be a number pad